mosip/documentation/docs/test-automation/ui-test-rig-automation.md

 **Test Data**

 * **Description**: Input data required for the test, such as login credentials, file paths for document upload, or any other data necessary for the test scenario.
-* **Implementation**: Defined in the test script or loaded from external sources like kernel files.
+* **Implementation**: Defined in the test script or loaded from the external sources like kernel files.

 **Logging and Reporting**